ArturoSirvent/ApplePanicMachine/README.md

 # ApplePanicMachine
-It does alert you about surrounding apples, it cannot distinguish between lawful apples or threatening ones.
-Stay tune for future versions.
+It does alert you about potentially malicious apples in the vicinity.
+It cannot (yet) distinguish between lawful apples or threatening ones.

+_Stay tune for future versions._